thecodersguilduk/tcg_site/site/blog/5-top-tips-for-landing-a-tech-job-in-2021.md

   - Digital Skills
   - blog
 ---
-***Despite 2020 presenting many unexpected challenges, the tech industry has continued to thrive.
+***Despite 2020 being full of unexpected challenges, the tech industry has continued to thrive.
 For anyone who has been made redundant or forced to adapt their career plans due to the ongoing restrictions of lockdown, now is the perfect time to learn a digital skill that will present a whole host of exciting new career opportunities.***

-***In this article, we'll detail our five top tips to help you successfully pursue a rewarding new career in tech in 2021.***
+***In this article, I've detailed my five top tips to help you successfully pursue a rewarding new career in tech in 2021.***

 - - -